Culture Shock in Singapore

 Singapore is a conservative country with strict laws.
 No matter where their passport says they are from, if a foreigner commits a crime in Singapore, they'll be subject to the country's laws and punishments.

-Perhaps the island-state's most infamous law is its ban on chewing gum – or at least, the sale of chewing gum.
+Perhaps the island-state's most infamous law is its ban on chewing gum.
 This law exists to discourage people from sticking used chewing gum around the city.
 Similarly, littering and spitting in public are both illegal and can result in punishment.
-Smokers accustomed to taking a quick smoke break while out and about will need to adjust to Singapore's law that smoking is only allowed on private property.
+Smokers accustomed to taking a quick smoke break while out and about will need to adjust to Singapore's strict anti-smoking laws which limit public smoking areas.

-On a more serious note, drugs are illegal in Singapore and drug traffickers are given the death penalty.
-Some crimes are punishable by caning, like vandalism.
+On a more serious note, crimes such as vandalism may be punishable by caning and certain narcotics offences carry a mandatory death sentence.
 Freedom of expression is also restricted: certain publications and movies are banned, and others are censored before being released to the public.

 The policies might sound harsh, but Singapore is one of the safest places to live and is an extremely clean city, and expats should take solace in this final fact.